Twin paradox: A rotational version

 Twins Bob and Alice inhabit a space station in circular orbit around a massive body in space.
 Bob suits up and exits the station.
 While Alice remains inside the station, continuing to orbit with it as before, Bob uses a rocket propulsion system to cease orbiting and hover where he was.
 When the station completes an orbit and returns to Bob, he rejoins Alice.
 Alice is now younger than Bob.
 In addition to rotational acceleration, Bob must decelerate to become stationary and then accelerate again to match the orbital speed of the space station.

 No twin paradox in an absolute frame of reference

-Einstein's conclusion of an actual difference in registered clock times (or aging) between reunited parties caused Paul Langevin to posit an actual, albeit experimentally undetectable, absolute frame of reference:
+Einstein's conclusion of an actual difference in registered clock times (or ageing) between reunited parties caused Paul Langevin to posit an actual, albeit experimentally indiscernible, absolute frame of reference:

 In 1911, Langevin wrote: "A uniform translation in the aether has no experimental sense.
 But because of this it should not be concluded, as has sometimes happened prematurely, that the concept of aether must be abandoned, that the aether is non-existent and inaccessible to experiment.
-Only a uniform velocity relative to it cannot be detected, but any change of velocity .. has an absolute sense."
+Only a uniform velocity relative to it cannot be detected, but any change of velocity ... has an absolute sense."